open-organization/open-org-definition/open_org_maturity_model.md

 - People recognize that leaders are making decisions that affect them but don't see a clear or obvious way of providing input on those decisions

-- Materials that are part of decision-making practices are available for review when the decision is final
+- Materials that are part of decision-making practices become available for review after the decision is final

 - Individuals and teams are comfortable sharing stories of successes, but not failures

 - Individuals and teams share resources in disconnected, fragmented, or individualized systems or repositories

-- Individuals and teams release data and resources to others, but do so without much explanation
+- Individuals and teams release data and resources to others, but without much explanation

 ### Level 2

 - Non-sensitive materials are accessible to all members of project teams according to clearly defined and shared formats and/or protocols

-- People feel like they know about—and are helping to shape—important decisions as those decisions are unfolding
+- People feel like they know about—and are helping to shape—most, but not all, important decisions as those decisions are unfolding

 - Materials that are part of decision-making practices are available at defined project milestones

-- Individuals and teams are comfortable sharing stories of successes and failures in retrospective fashion
+- Individuals and teams are comfortable sharing stories of successes *and* failures in retrospective fashion

 - Organization sponsors and promotes a shared repository for collective knowledge to which some participants can and do contribute